RubyKale/BGLDevopsRubyK/README.md

    ```

-### Exercise 2: Flattening a List and Converting it to a Set for Unique Values
+### Exercise 2: Flattening a Nested List and Converting it to a Set for Unique Values

    ```hcl
    groups_lists = [for user in local.users : user.groups]